Something for the kids ;-) This Saturday at the Cité Biblio...

 In addition, gutters and sewer drains must be kept clear to guarantee the free flow of water.

-According to Article 9 of the Luxembourg City general regulations on public order and safety, dog owners and walkers must prevent them from soiling the pavements, roads and squares that are part of a residential area or a pedestrian zone, playgrounds, play spaces or public green areas.
+According to Article 9 of the Luxembourg City general regulations on public order and safety, dog owners or walkers must prevent them from soiling the pavements, roads and squares that are part of a residential area or a pedestrian zone, playgrounds, play spaces or public green areas.

 Plastic bags can be obtained for free from 400 distribution points throughout the city, and are also available at: